Rossman360/journal/journal.md

 stuck at home with no money and the weather was cold yesterday, but I am going to follow my instinct.

+I decided a txt file was better for freewriting and left the journal as markdown.
+I changed the journal command to "scribe" and then created aliases such that the journal command "j" is now "scribe journal.md" and "fw" is "scribe freewrite.txt".
+I also made another cup of coffee.